 That choosing no kids, when so many women wished they could but couldn’t, and the comments “what was wrong with me?
 It’s unnatural to not want to have kids when you’re a woman.
 And your kids would be so pretty/handsome and smart.”

 I’ve seen and experienced the judgment and the assumptions that come with my situation.
-The assumption is that I couldn’t have children or that no man ever wanted to marry me.
+The assumption is that I couldn’t have children or that no man ever wanted to marry me I had no value as someone who didn’t want kids.

 Trust me there were a few guys there that I did consider marrying but ultimately seeing what my friends were experiencing in their married life was really enough to keep me steady in my resolve to not marry.